chickendinosaur/object-get-property/README.md

-Retrieves the property value from an object or nested objects.
+Made in response to the amount that I was using lodash.get to update data in a project and needed a better solution.
 Caches all key chains to avoid garbage and maintain performance.

 ---